A posteriori error bounds for the block-Lanczos method for matrix function approximation: Numerical Experiments

 \section{Numerical Experiments}

-Throughout this section, in our numerical experiments, we will compute $\|\err_k(z)\|$ directly, thus allowing us to shift our focus onto the evaluation of the integral term and the quantitative behavior of our bound.
+Throughout this section, in our numerical experiments, we will compute $\|\err_k(z)\|$ directly using the spectral decomposition of $\vec H$, thus allowing us to shift our focus onto the evaluation of the integral term and the quantitative behavior of our bound.
 In practice, $\|\err_k(z)\|$ can be bounded or estimated using the techniques mentioned in \cref{sec:past_work}.
 Furthermore, we will use $h(\vec H) = \vec{H}-w\vec{I}$ for a given $w$ as the function for the induced norm, namely $\|\cdot\| = \|\cdot\|_{\vec{H}-w\vec{I}}$, unless specified otherwise.

 We compute integral with SciPy's \texttt{integrate.quad} integrator, which is a wrapper for QUADPACK routines.
 In most cases, we let the integrator choose the points to evaluate the integral automatically.
 In some situations, the integrand may have most of its mass near a single point, and we pass a series of breakpoints to the integrator to obtain a more accurate value.
 In our experiments we take $S = [\lambda_{\textup{min}},\lambda_{\textup{max}}]$ in which case $Q_S(w,z) := \sup_{x\in S}|x-w|/|x-z|$ can be computed efficiently using \cref{thm:Q_wz_value}.
-While $\lambda_{\textup{min}}$ and $\lambda_{\textup{max}}$ are typically unknown, they can be estimated from the eigenvalues of $\vec{T}$.
-We focus on the induced norm $\|\cdot\|$ defined in \cref{sec:notation} rather than the operator norm $\|\cdot\|_2$, as most of the use-cases of block-Lanczos-FA which we are familiar with tend to have the error distributed uniformly across the columns of the output.
-Regardless, due to the equivalence of the operator and Frobenius norms, the two will not differ significantly until the block size $b$ is large.
+While $\lambda_{\textup{min}}$ and $\lambda_{\textup{max}}$ are typically unknown, they can be estimated from the eigenvalues of $\vec{T}_k$.
+We focus on the induced norm $\|\cdot\|_{h(\vec{H})}$ (which is similar to a weighted Frobenius norm) rather than the operator norm $\|\cdot\|_2$, as most of the use-cases of block-Lanczos-FA which we are familiar with tend to have the error distributed uniformly across the columns of the output.
+Regardless, due to the equivalence of the operator and Frobenius norms, they cannot differ significantly if the block size $b$ is not too large and $h(\vec{H})$ is not too poorly conditioned.